Accommodations for Students with Disabilities

 It is our intention to provide reasonable accommodations for students with qualifying disabilities.
 The procedures for applying for an accommodation(s) due to such a disability apply to classroom accommodations, exam accommodations, and accommodations relating to our building.

 Students requesting disability accommodations must submit disability documentation and a Request for Disability Services and Accommodations Form to initiate the accommodation process.
 The form and guidelines for disability documentation are available at the Student Disability Services website, http://sds.cornell.edu.
 All documentation must be current and comprehensive in order to determine eligibility for accommodations in a law school environment.
 This documentation should be in writing and should be from a physician who is familiar with your diagnosis and treatment.
 In cases of learning disabilities, a full psycho-educational report including aptitude and achievement tests reflecting all the test and subtest scores and a description of test procedures is required.
-(The Director of Student Disability Services may give you additional instructions.)
+(Student Disability Services may give you additional instructions.)
 The report should be prepared by a professional qualified to diagnose a learning disability.
 The report should make written recommendations based upon your needs for accommodation in a law school environment.

 4. In addition to a written recommendation, the Law School’s Administrative Committee will also need to receive a copy of the medical documentation.
 The Administrative Committee may request additional documentation or may request that your physician speak directly with the Law School Dean of Students.
 The Administrative Committee may also ask that you be evaluated by another medical professional.